erjan/integration-my-e/README.md

-# Getting Started with Create React App
+# Ge675465765765tting ljl098098098Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This projljljljljlkjlject was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Availlllllllllllllllllllsdjflsjdflsjldfs able Scripts

-In the project directory, you can run:
+243556434In the proj546654765ect dire76576576ctory, you can run:

 ### `npm start`

-Runs the app in the development mode.\
+2432432432342R4uns 876876876the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\